jithin-renji/SEA/README.md

 by shifting bytes of the file by (pseudo)random numbers.

 This sequence of (pseudo)random numbers acts as the key, and this can be written to a USB drive.
-Without this USB drive, decryption of the file is almost impossible.
-Essentially, the USB drive becomes the key.
+Essentially, the USB drive acts as a physical key.

 ## Installation